Crateús: Derivation

-Crateús (AFI: [kɾateˈus]) (locally [kɾateˈuus or kɾateˈuis][a]) and pronounced: kra-te-us[36], which can also be pronounced as kra-te-uis.
+Crateús (/pt/) (/pt/) and pronounced: kra-te-us, which can also be pronounced as kra-te-uis.
 When pronouncing the municipality's name, it is common for speakers to mistakenly pronounce it “crateus”, forgetting the acute accent on the letter 'U' (from such: Ú).
 This accent is a graphic sign used to indicate the stressed syllable with an open sound in certain words.